Finding Court Records in District of Columbia

 District of Columbia Civil DivisionThe Civil Division has four branches: the Civil Actions Branch, the Small Claims and Conciliation Branch, the Landlord and Tenant Branch, and the Quality Review Branch.

-2. The Small Claims and Conciliation Branch handles cases with total claims for less than $5000 (not including interest, fees or costs) that also do not ask for equitable relief or involves certain issues about interests in real property.
+2. The Small Claims and Conciliation Branch handles cases with total claims for $10,000 (not including interest, fees or costs) that also do not ask for equitable relief or involves certain issues about interests in real property.

 3. The Landlord and Tenant Branch is primarily for eviction cases filed by landlords against tenants or other occupants of real property.
 Tenants have the right to make claims against their landlord after a case has been filed.
-In addition, tenants can file cases against their landlord in the Small Claims and Conciliation Branch if their claims total less than $5,000 and if they are not asking the Court to order the landlord do something, such as repair a health hazard.
-Tenants can file claims against the landlord in the Civil Actions Branch if their claims total more than $5,000 and if they are asking the Court to order the landlord to do anything.
-If a tenant is seeking repairs for their home, the Tenant can also call a Housing Inspector at the D.C.
-Rental Accommodations Office, file a petition and request a hearing.
+In addition, tenants who are not being sued for nonpayment of rent can file cases against their landlord in the Small Claims and Conciliation Branch or the Civil Actions Branch.
+Tenants suing landlords for housing code violations must file in the Housing Conditions Calendar of the Civil Actions Branch.

 4. The Quality Review Branch provides administrative support to the Civil Division and does not handle cases.